KennethJakobsen/ReCom/README.md

 ```

 #### IoC Container
-In order to not have to many dependencies ReWork has a custom IoC container, this is called the DefaultActivator it does the most basic this that a other container does as well.
+In order to not have to many dependencies ReCom has a custom IoC container, this is called the DefaultActivator it does the most basic this that a other container does as well.

 - Constructor Injection
 - Circular dependency detection.